cef62/design-system-coverage-jsday-2025/slides.md

 - 1000 button instances doesn't translate to 1000 buttons seen by the users
   - Dead code
   - Not all the pages are equally important
-- Data is collected per Product, not per page/feature
+- Data is collected per codebase, not per page/feature

 ---
 layout: center